anaesplicido/trabalho_mobile_grupo4/README.md

-A aba sobre o Estados Unidos da América, feita pela Ana Clara, descreve um pouco sobre a capital, a bandeira, a população e a moeda,m assim como na prototipação.
+A aba sobre o Estados Unidos da América, feita pela Ana Clara, descreve um pouco sobre a capital, a bandeira, a população e a moeda, assim como na prototipação.
 Assim como as imagens a seguir:

+A página sobre a Alemanha, feita pelo Natanael, descreve um pouco sobre a capital, a bandeira, a população e a moeda, assim como no figma.
+Assim como as imagens a seguir:

+A página do Reino Unido, concluída pelo aluno Guatavo, contém a capital, a bandeira, a população e a moeda, com um extra, sobre as bandas nacionais.
+Assim como nas imagens mostradas a baixo: